daytonaio/content/guides/20241226_guide_how_to_use_and_run_jupyter_notebook_in_daytona.md

 Data = pd.read_csv('/workspaces/playground-jupyter-notebook/Airplane_Crashes_and_Fatalities_Since_1908.csv')
 ```

+*Note: Repace `/workspaces/playground-jupyter-notebook/Airplane_Crashes_and_Fatalities_Since_1908.csv` with your own path to your `.csv` file from your PC.
+It should be enclosed in single or double quotation marks.*

 ![screenshot of importing libraries and load dataset](assets/20241226_how_to_use_and_run_jupyter_notebook_in_daytona_img_16.png)

+Click the little play button at the tpp to run the cell.

 ![screenshot of running the jupyter notebook](assets/20241226_how_to_use_and_run_jupyter_notebook_in_daytona_img_17.png)

+You can also click **Run selected cell** from the **Run** menu.

 ![screenshot of running the jupyter notebook](assets/20241226_how_to_use_and_run_jupyter_notebook_in_daytona_img_18.png)

+If you prefer to use just your keybaord to run the cell like me, press `Shift` + `Enter`.

+After running the cell, you should see similar display

 ![screenshot after running step 1 in the jupyter notebook](assets/20241226_how_to_use_and_run_jupyter_notebook_in_daytona_img_19.png)

 ### Step 2: Explore the Dataset

+The code below set a random seed and display a random sample of the data so we can understand it

+Copy and paste the code below in the new cell created automatically below the previous code in the Jupyter Notebook and run the cell.
+Use your prefered way - mine is `Shift` + `Enter`

 ```bash
 np.random.seed(42)